cjurjiu/Wheelbarrow/README_of_the_future.md

 ```

 ## FAQ
-**Q: Is the API stable?**

-Mostly yes.
-I do not plan on removing anything at the time being.
-Depending on feedback certain things might be tweaked (like the visibility of the **cargo** in the WheelbarrowActivity/Fragment, from protected->public), but nothing more.

-Would appreciate any suggestions!

 **Q: Why does the Fragment get a "Factory" whereas the Activity doesn't?**

 Because we as application developers are the ones in charge with creating the initial instance of a **Fragment** via calling a constructor.
 In the **Activity** case however the Android Framework is the one that creates the object, hence we *currently* cannot perform the setup right after instantiating an **Activity**, like we do with **Fragments**.